 Scientific Overview

-This research will deliver new drug targets, synergistic drug combinations with high efficacy and reduced side effects, and new drug delivery vehicles, spanning the continuum between basic and applied research.
+This research is delivering new drug targets, synergistic drug combinations with high efficacy and reduced side effects, and new drug delivery vehicles, spanning the continuum between basic and applied research.

 Lay Overview